Behind the Scenes

 I’m finding more and more joy in cooking – simple, vegetarian and vegan, sometimes raw, always nourishing, food.
 If you have any recipes to share with me, please do email, and you can find some of my creations on my blog soon.
 If you’re visiting Dahab, I have a constant wish list of food items that I’m not able to buy here, so if you happen to be passing an organic whole-food store on your way to the airport, I’m always extremely grateful for presents - of course I'm happy to pay for any food you can bring too :-) I also cook all of my dogs’ food too.

-Dahab has been my home for nine years now, and I have no plans to change that in the near future.
+Dahab has been my home for almost 14 years now, and I have no plans to change that in the near future.
 The combination of the ocean (blue, warm, clear, full of life, infinite), and the desert (mountainous, harsh, silent, seemingly barren, but full of tiny plants and creatures somehow surviving), feeds my soul and fills me with joy.
 There is almost nothing I love more than seeing my dogs run free up in the mountains, or along the beach, and feeling my own heart beating as I climb, explore and run with them.